sathyanmurugan/songspotting/README.md

 ### Things to remember

+1. Every push to master will deploy that version to the Heroku server.
+Deploys happen automatically: be sure that this branch  is always in a deployable state and any tests have passed before you push.

-If you install a new library, remember to add it to the requirements file.
+2. If you install a new library, remember to add it to the requirements file.
 For example:
 ```
 pip install gunicorn
 pip freeze > requirements.txt